-This is a General Motors Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is General Motors Company SWOT analysis.
+For more information on how to do a SWOT analysis please refer to our article.

 |Name||General Motors Company|

 |Headquarters||Detroit, Michigan, United States|

 |Current CEO||Mary T. Barra|

 |Revenue (USD)||$152.356 billion (2015) 2.3% increase over $155.929 billion (2014)|